BovReg/nf-workshop20/README.md

 ## Talks

-Talks will be streamed on Zooom for registered participants and in [Youtube](https://www.youtube.com/channel/UC0qhdZc9pDT_6dEk3qDUvcA/) for any person interested in the community.
-Questions can be posted on Zoom, Youtube comments or in the dedicated Slack channel [#workshop-nov-2020-talks](https://bovreg.slack.com/channel/workshop-nov-2020-talks).
+Talks will be streamed on Zooom for registered participants and in [Youtube](https://www.youtube.com/channel/UC0qhdZc9pDT_6dEk3qDUvcA/) for any other person interested.
+Questions can be posted on Zoom or in the dedicated Slack channel [#workshop-nov-2020-talks](https://bovreg.slack.com/channel/workshop-nov-2020-talks).

 * ### Introduction to Nextflow